Can I install an SSD without reinstalling Windows?

 Connect these two to the corresponding interface and the installation is almost done.
 Put SSD inside the chassis and close it.

-It is time to choose a powerful disk cloning software since Windows misses the feature.
-AOMEI Backupper Standard is a free disk cloning tool that you can rely on.
-It supports cloning entire disk and only a single partition, and allows you to clone larger drive to smaller one as long as the space is sufficient for used space.
+It is time to choose a powerful disk cloning software since Windows lacks the feature, and AOMEI Backupper Standard is a free yet powerful one that you can rely on.
+It supports cloning entire disk or only selected partition (s), and allows you to clone larger drive to smaller one as long as the space is sufficient for used space.

 The software is user-friendly and suitable for both professionals and beginners.
 Free download it to your computer and have a try.